astooke/rlpyt/docs/source/index.rst

 =================================

 rlpyt includes modular, optimized implementations of common deep RL algorithms in PyTorch, with unified infrastructure supporting all three major families of model-free algorithms: policy gradient, deep-q learning, and q-function policy gradient.
 It is intended to be a high-throughput code-base for small- to medium-scale research (large-scale meaning like OpenAI Dota with 100's GPUs).
-A conceptual overview is provided in the [white paper](https://arxiv.org/abs/1909.01500), and the code (with examples) in the [github repository](https://github.com/astooke/rlpyt).
+A conceptual overview is provided in the `white paper <https://arxiv.org/abs/1909.01500>`_, and the code (with examples) in the `github repository <https://github.com/astooke/rlpyt>`_.

 This documentation aims to explain the intent of the code structure, to make it easier to use and modify (it might not detail every keyword argument as in a fixed library).
 See the github README for installation instructions and other introductory notes.
 Please share any questions or comments to do with documenantation on the github issues.